expanz/expanz-Flex-SDK/README.md

 1. Under **expanz** select the **Model Object explorer**
 1. You should now see this View and be able to explore your app servers Activities and Model Objects Fields, Methods and Queiries
 1. You can simply drag and drop Fields, Methods and Queiries onto controls to bind them up to the server
-1. Voilà, you have working thin RIAs with no code!
+1. Voilà you have working thin RIAs with no code!
 Bitchen!

 Congratulations, you have just built your first expanz Thin RIA for Flex project!